 The Rountree Art Salon series present contemporary artists from around the world during an intimate wine and cheese reception.
-The invite-only salons are hosted by curator and art collector, Schwanda Rountree.
+The invite-only salons are hosted by Schwanda Rountree.
 Artists are invited to conduct an art talk and share their latest works with art collectors.

 Rountree Art Salon with Artist Andrea Chung, January 2014

 Andrea Chung traveled to Washington, D.C. for the salon before beginning her residency at the Vermont Studio Center.
 The San Diego-based artist’s work examines cultures created under the influence of colonial and post colonial regimes and their relationship to the Land.
 Chung mines foodstuff, recipes, and archival materials such as photographs and tourist publications, in order to reconstruct and create a new series of narratives, which she juxtaposes against the stories told by the colony to sell romantic notions about nature and labor.
 Andrea is a 2009 Fulbright Scholar who holds a M.A. from the Parsons School of Design in New York and M.F.A. from the Maryland Institute College of Art (MICA).
 Chung completed a residency at the Skowhegan School of Painting and Sculpture in 2008.
 Here are a few photos from the salon and our visits to D.C. museums.

 Rountree Art Salon with Artist Alexis Peskine, November 2013